Modeling nonlinear scales for dynamical dark energy cosmologies with COLA: COLA Emulator

 \subsubsection{Definition of the Parameter Space}

 We consider the cosmological $w_0w_a$CDM model, where the dark energy equation of state is parametrized as

 with $a$ being the scale factor, and $w_0$ and $w_a$ control the present-day value and time derivative of the dark energy equation of state, respectively.
 The $\Lambda$CDM model is recovered in the limit $w_0 = -1$ and $w_a = 0$.
 The free cosmological parameters are: \begin{itemize} \item $\Omega_m$, the total baryon density, \item $\Omega_b$, the total matter density, \item $h = H_0/(100 \, \mathrm{km \, s^{-1} \, Mpc^{-1}})$, the dimensionless Hubble parameter, \item $A_s$, the amplitude of initial scalar fluctuations, \item $n_s$, the scalar spectral index, \item $w_0$ and $w_a$, the dark energy equation of state parameters. \end{itemize} We fix the summed neutrino masses to the minimum value allowed by neutrino oscillation experiments, $\sum m_\nu = 0.058$ eV, assuming three degenerate massive species \cite{PhysRevD.95.096014,PhysRevD.98.030001}.
+While other emulators available in the literature are valid for varying $\sum m_\nu$, for now we restrict ourselves to this simpler scenario.
+We remark that COLA has already been validated to model massive neutrinos with good accuracy~\cite{Euclid:2022qde}, and our methodology can naturally include the neutrino mass sum $\sum m_\nu$ as an additional parameter.

 The parameter space boundaries are described in Table \ref{tab:param_space}, set to match those of \euclidemutwo, which we have adopted as our benchmark for comparison.
 We emphasize that this choice is arbitrary, and our methodology is agnostic to the benchmark we have chosen.
 To improve model performance near parameter space edges, our COLA training simulations are sampled from an expanded box where each parameter interval has been stretched symmetrically by 10\%.
 Cosmologies within this volume are selected using Latin hypercube sampling to ensure uniform coverage for training and validation.